 This may happen for three possible reasons:

 - Your sample is very impure: This may happen when testing plant material that contains chlorophyll, or naturally extracted samples that haven’t been purified enough.
-It may also occur because of a very poor synthesis.
-In either case, it is best to discard the sample.
+It may also occur because of a poor synthesis.

-It is important that the TESTING CARD is placed vertically in the DEVELOPING CHAMBER, leaning slightly back away from the label.
+It is important that the testing card is placed vertically in the developing chamber, leaning slightly back and away from the label.
 It is not a problem if it is rising somewhat unevenly, and it should even out over a couple of minutes.
-If the TESTING LIQUID is rising very unevenly, however,this can effect the results and make the substance spots from one “X MARK” appear above another “X MARK.”
-In the worst case scenario, it may even end up on the side of the TESTING CARD.
-In this, case please repeat the test and remember that the DEVELOPING CHAMBER must be on a level surface.
+If the testing liquid is rising very unevenly, however, this can effect the results and make the substance spots from one “X MARK” appear above another “X MARK.”
+In the worst case scenario, it may even end up on the side of the testing card.
+In this case please repeat the test and remember that the developing chamber must be on a level surface.